denten-books/plain-text/main.md

 Talk about stack exchange vs. 4chan vs. reddit

-Handwriting.
+Heidegger.
+Extended cognition.
+Problems with Handwriting.
 Teaching children how to "write".
 Typing vs. handwriting.

 ## Hardware, Software, Algorithm
 One of my favorite "virtual" disagreements in print is between Kittler and Lev Manovich.
 "There is No Hardware" and "There is Only Software."